-Employment Engagement in 2020
+Employment Engagement Today

-What Is Employee Engagement?
+What Is Employee Engagement, Anyway?

 - Employee Appreciation: The actions an organization takes to show appreciation for its workers.

-Maslow's Hierarchy of Needs
+Employee Engagement Ideas & Maslow's Hierarchy of Needs

 - Survival, or the acquisition of basic needs.
 This need covers food and shelter.
 In a fundamental sense, it also means employment.
-To meet this need, pay a living wage.
+To meet this need, pay employees a living wage.

-If you do this for your workers, congrats!
+If you do this for your workers, congratulations!
 They are probably highly engaged and motivated.